Are you beginning to ask yourself “just what are the symptoms of a panic attack?” Is that what I have been experiencing?

 When you are in the middle of an anxiety attack you may have heightened feelings of fear, and apprehension.
 It could feel like extreme worry that something is going out of your control.

-How Long Can Panic Attack Symptoms Last?
+How Long Can Symptoms Of A Panic Attack Last?

-Sometimes I would be caught up in the symptoms of a full blown panic attack for an hour or more.
-I know now, that when they first started coming I was so terrorized that the fear was turning on more panic.
+Sometimes I would be caught up the symptoms of a full blown panic attack for an hour or more.
+I know now that when they first starting coming I was so terrorized that the fear was turning on more panic.

 The symptoms would seem to last forever because they were actually feeding on themselves.